 October 18, 2010 | Commentary on National Security and Defense

-James Jay Carafano is senior research fellow for national security at The Heritage Foundation.
+James Jay Carafano is senior research fellow for national and homeland security at The Heritage Foundation.

 First appeared in The Daily Caller